HardlyDifficult/Tutorials/Chapter1.md

 ## 1.24) Add starting momentum to the ball

-Add a script to the spike ball which sets an initial velocity and angular velocity.
+Add a script to the SpikeBall which sets an initial velocity and angular velocity.

 <details><summary>How</summary>